SmartMaaS-Services/ScorpioBroker-Postman/README.md

 # ScorpioBroker-Postman
-Postman collection for testing implementation status of the Scorpio NGSI-LD Broker
+Postman collection (v2.1) for testing implementation status of the Scorpio NGSI-LD Broker

+An exported environment with the necessary variables set is also provided.